 How we manage your homeowners or condominium association in Amissville

 We require that the renter abide by all community and association rules.
-To help us in this endeavor, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To guide us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference